Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 }

-stores/categories.json — shared transaction categories across all households:
+amodal/stores/categories.json — shared ticket categories across all tenants:

 {